 Jean graduated from Lee High School in Huntsville and Upper Iowa University.

-From Jean Brandau:
+By Jean Brandau:

 I'm thrilled about sharing the fascinating blend of Southern hospitality and space technology in Huntsville with you.
 It's truly a unique and exciting place.
 I hope you'll come back here often and allow me to explore the many possibilities for you.